mgrabarski/todo-clean-architecture-experiments/README.md

 - Edit todo description
 - Delete todo

+## _Additional requirements_
+- List can not have empty name
+- Todo description can not be empty
+- Todo can be only completed
+- Completed todo can go to not completed state

 So I'm the business here and this is what I would like to do in this sample.